noahsadir/FirebaseAssignment/README.md

 ### Step 1: Connect view model to TodoFirebase

-To separate view logic from backend stuff, we have a separate `TodoFirebase` class which ContentViewModel should call.
+To separate local app logic from network calls, we have a separate `TodoFirebase` class which `ContentViewModel` should call.

+Implement the following two methods in ContentViewModel:
+- `loadItems`
+- `addItem`

 ### Step 2: Get items from database

+Now that the view model is connected to our backend helper, it's time to actually implement the Firebase calls.

+Implement the following method in TodoFirebase:
+- `getItems`

+Once you think you have a working solution, try running the app.

+If your solution works, clicking the "Refresh" button should display a couple items in the "Items in Firebase" section of the list.

-### Step 3: Add items from database
+### Step 3: Add items to database

-## Appendix
+_Important!_ If you're using the existing Firebase instance we provided, please don't add items to the existing `todoItems` collection.
+Ask an officer for a collection name that you can use.

+Now that we can fetch items from the database, we need a way to add new ones.

+Implement the following method in TodoFirebase:
+- `addItem`

+If your solution works, you should still be able to add items to the local list.
+But now if you click "Refresh", you'll notice that it also shows up in your Firebase list!

+### Next Steps

+That's all!
+You've successfully made a cloud-based todo list app!

+## Appendix: Creating project from scratch

 Follow these steps if you want to do this assignment from scratch.